Partially Retargeted Balancing Weights for Causal Effect Estimation Under Positivity Violations: Restrictions on the implied propensity score model

 \section{Restrictions on the implied propensity score model}

-We explore the restrictions of the implied propensity score model commonly used measures of dispersion: 1) entropy weights; and 2) stable balancing weights.
+We explore the restrictions on the implied propensity score model for two commonly used measures of dispersion: 1) entropy weights \citep{hainmueller_entropy_2012}; and 2) stable balancing weights \citep{zubizarreta_stable_2015}.
 The first order conditions in \eqref{eq:ps_conditions} imply the following condition: